Reynard the Fox

 When I entered the woods I did rest then,

 All through the wild woods they gave chase and gave game

 He chased me out onto the wide-open plain.

 It was then that he fired at my thigh.

 All on stony fields they did kill me

 They tore me old coat all in pieces

-Which caused the glad huntsmen to hollow.
+Which caused the glad huntsmen to holler.